Valve/stagger/README.md

 Stagger has no runtime dependencies.

-Real life business cases:
+**Real life business cases**:

-Schedule 100 emails to be distributed evenly across next 14 business
+> Schedule 100 emails to be distributed evenly across next 14 business days:
-days:

 ```ruby
 emails = get_emails()
 schedule = Stagger.distribute(emails, 14)
 ```

-Schedule one item to be sent as soon as possible but on a business day only:
+> Schedule one item to be sent as soon as possible but on a business day only:

 ```ruby
 email = get_email() # only one email